Courses available for exchange students

 During the first week, students need to either:

-To modify your courses selection, you must fill in the Annex to the Learning Agreement and hand it over to the LSM Incoming Coordinator.
-The deadline is the Friday of the first week of the semester.
+To modify your courses selection, you must fill-in the Annex to the Learning through the Mobility Online platform; otherwise, you can simply confirm your course selection on the platform.
+The deadline is the Monday of the second week of the semester.

 Check your registration

 After the deadline to submit your Learning Agreement (or its Annex), LSM will finalize your registration to courses.